PAY RANGE: 8

 Performs the duties shown below with members of the English language speaking and designated non‑English language speaking populations.

-Functions in an intermediate capacity learning to provide and providing the following airport communication and information services:
+Functions in an intermediate capacity learning to provide the following airport communication and passenger assistance services:

 Learns to operate and operates communications and computerized information systems equipment; receives and transmits messages; answers calls received in a courteous and efficient manner; provides information to callers and visitors; monitors calls connected on the switchboard; records and inputs messages received onto the system's computer; programs and announces flight information and public messages.